nebari-dev/governance/practices/github-conventions.md

 # GitHub repository conventions

-This page describes some common conventions and patterns that we follow in our GitHub repositories.
+This page describes some common conventions and patterns that we follow in all of our GitHub repositories within the `Nebari-dev` organisation.

 - [GitHub repository conventions](#github-repository-conventions)
   - [:label: Issue labels](#label-issue-labels)